 This leads us to the realisation then, that there are no physical tests for mental illnesses at all (by definition) and therefore all diagnoses can only be made on anecdotal evidence and observations alone.

-I think Dr Thomas Szasz, professor Emeritus of psychiatry at new York Medical school put it best when he said:
+I think Dr Thomas Szasz, professor Emeritus of psychiatry at new York Medical school put it interestingly when he said:

 “There is no blood or other biological test to ascertain the presence or absence of a mental illness, as there is for most bodily diseases.
 If such a test were developed…then the condition would cease to be a mental illness and would be classified, instead, as a symptom of a bodily disease.”